-Best first cars: The perfect rides for new drivers
+The best cars for new drivers

 Carmakers have a love-hate relationship with young people.
 Youthful demographics are among the most desirable in the car market, but people who wear suits are also concerned that teenagers and 20-somethings are more interested in smartphones than cars.

-More: A little elbow grease goes a long way: how to change your car’s oil
+Most people need some wheels eventually, though, begging the question — what are the best cars for new drivers?

-Regardless, most people will need a set of wheels eventually.
-The question is: what kind?
-Here is a list of sensible choices spanning several categories.
+Here is a list of sensible choices spanning multiple categories.
 While some models listed here (and the categories themselves) are very new, most are available on the used market at a significant discount.
-New or used, these cars combine value, reliability, and safety without being tragically boring.
+New or used, these cars combine value, reliability, and safety without being tragically underwhelming.

 The Fit is one of the last glimmers of Honda’s past greatness.
 Honda used to be known for small, simple cars like the CVCC and CRX that were economical, reliable, and fun to drive.